laravel-enso/documentation/docs/packages/vue-datatable.md

 - configurable, on-the-fly view modes: compact, striped, bordered, hover
 - configurable column alignment from the template left / center / right
 - preferences/state save for each table in the browser's localStorage
-- server-side Excel exporting of the table data, using your current sorting and filtering choices, with email delivery and optional push notifications
+- server-side Excel exporting of the table data, using your current sorting and filtering choices, with email notification and optional push notifications.
+    The export supports a practically unlimited dataset and features real time progress reporting in the interface
 - reloading of data on demand
 - smart management of huge datasets, with configurable limit
 - possibility to define actions that apply to the entire, filtered, dataset